-Consistent with the scientist practitioner model of training, the School Psychology Program at The College of Saint Rose combines a strong theoretical framework with empirically based research to inform candidates’ work with children and families.
+Consistent with the scientist practitioner model of training, our Program combines a strong theoretical framework with empirically based research to inform candidates’ work with children and families.
 The framework, merging systems thinking and a dynamic understanding of personality development, provides a template that guides case formulation, decision making and intervention design.
 Emphasis on child and family strengths, resiliency, and cultural context are cornerstones of our philosophy.

 We merge seminal works and theories of school psychology with contemporary research and methodology.
-For example, the national trend towards Response to Intervention (RtI) to improve educational outcomes for all weaves through numerous courses.
-Furthermore, our approach to psychoeducational assessment reflects cutting edge evidenced based practices with emphasis on the Cattell-Horn-Carroll (CHC) approach.
+For example, the national trend towards Multi Tiered Systems of Support (MTSS), which addresses academic performance as well as mental and behavioral health in order to improve educational outcomes for all, weaves through numerous courses.
+Furthermore, our approach to psychoeducational assessment reflects cutting edge evidenced based practices with emphasis on the Patterns of Strengths and Weaknesses (PSW) approach.